-Using any type of natural oil on the hair can help to soften it.
-Applications on the scalp can be beneficial, but should not be depended on as a fix-all, miracle treatment.
-It may be better to rely on more advanced formulations which also include other effective natural ingredients that are supported by research studies.
-Not only are the choice ingredients themselves important, but also the relative proportions to one another, as this can enhance their overall effect
+Using any natural oil on the hair can help to soften it.
+Applications on the scalp can be beneficial but should not be depended on as a fix-all, miracle treatment.
+It may be better to rely on more advanced formulations, including other effective natural ingredients supported by research studies.
+Not only are the choice ingredients themselves important, but also the relative proportions to one another, as this can enhance their overall effect.

-(3) W.Ruksiriwanich, J.Manosroi, M.Abe, et.al, 5a-reductase type 1 inhibition of Oryza Sativa bran extract prepared by supercritical carbon dioxide fluid, The Journal of Supercritical Fluids, Volume 59, Nov.2011, pages 61-71
+- W.Ruksiriwanich, J.Manosroi, M.Abe, et al., 5a-reductase type 1 inhibition of Oryza Sativa bran extract prepared by supercritical carbon dioxide fluid, The Journal of Supercritical Fluids, Volume 59, Nov.2011, pages 61-71

 - M.Patel and SN Naik, Gamma-oryzanol From Rice Bran Oil – A Review, Journal of Scientific and Industrial Research, Volume 63, July 2004, pp.569-578